JBurrellIRL/ProjectFour/README.md

 # JB's Pearl Jam Fan Site

 This Pearl Jam Fan Site was designed as a resource to help people to learn about the American rock band, Pearl Jam.
 The site is targeted towards users who want to learn about the band, find out when their upcoming concerts are taking place, as well as read aggregated reviews of the band's albums.
-Users can create an account on the site, if they want to join the discussion on the band's albums, as well as contact the fan club through the Contact form.
+Users can create an account on the site, if they want to join the discussion on the band's albums, as well as contact the fan club through the Contact form and browse their social media accounts.

 The live link can be found here - [Pearl Jam Fansite](https://pearljam-fansite.herokuapp.com/)